Sri Lanka vs India: Harmanpreet Kaur stars as India complete 3-0 series clean sweep

-Harmanpreet Kaur led from the front as India completed a 3-0 series sweep after defeating Sri Lanka by 39 runs in the third ODI.
+Harmanpreet Kaur led from the front as India completed a 3-0 series sweep after defeating Sri Lanka by 39 runs in the third ODI in Pallekele on Thursday.

 The Indian captain top-scored for India with a counter attacking 75 before picking up the crucial wicket of her counterpart Chamari Athapaththu.